-If your expensive, over-the-counter skin creams aren’t doing it for you, have you considered looking into a topical prescription?
+If your expensive, over-the-counter skin creams aren’t doing it for you, you should consider a topical prescription.

-Though it can normally take weeks, even months, to see a dermatologist, the Felix team can connect you to a doctor to review your symptoms and prescribe a treatment within 24 hours—faster than you can say “folliculitis.”
+Though it can normally take weeks, even months, to see a dermatologist, we can connect you to a doctor to review your symptoms and prescribe a treatment within 24 hours—faster than you can say “folliculitis.”

 Tretinoin, also known as all-trans retinoic acid (ATRA), is a medicated form of vitamin A, or retinoid, used to treat acne.
 It is also used off-label to reduce the appearance of aging and fine wrinkles, stretch marks, and rough skin.

 Not to be confused with isotretinoin, tretinoin is applied to the skin as a topical cream, ointment, or gel, and works by affecting the development of skin cells to decrease the number and severity of acne pimples and promote quick healing of pimples that do develop.
 Although the way tretinoin works isn’t fully understood, retinoids such as tretinoin are important regulators of cell reproduction, proliferation, and differentiation.
 Topical tretinoin is one of the most effective and widely used acne treatments on the market today but should not be used by women who are pregnant.

 Tretinoin is a generally safe and effective medication.
 However, some users experience side effects.

 The most common side effect of Tretinoin is a warm, stinging sensation on the skin directly after the medication is applied.
 This is often accompanied by dry and itchy skin, redness, mild peeling/scaling, and sun sensitivity.

 Tretinoin can also potentially make your acne get worse before it gets better.
 In most cases, this side effect is temporary and goes away after two to four weeks of use.